Lukas Nmecha: Germany

 In March 2019, Nmecha declared for Germany and was included in their U21 squad for the first time.
 He made his debut as a 59th minute substitute during the 2–1 victory over England at Bournemouth on 26 March 2019.
 On 6 June 2021, he scored the only goal in a 1–0 win over Portugal in the 2021 UEFA European Under-21 Championship Final, and finished the competition as top scorer with four goals.

-He made his debut for the senior national team on 11 November 2021 in a World Cup qualifier against Liechtenstein.
+Nmecha made his debut for the senior national team on 11 November 2021 in a World Cup qualifier against Liechtenstein.

 Personal life

-Nmecha is the older brother of fellow player Felix Nmecha and Sarah Nmecha.
-He is of Igbo Nigerian descent.
-They were born in Germany before moving to England at a young age.
+The son of a German mother and an Igbo Nigerian father, Nmecha – and his younger brother Felix – were born in Hamburg but moved to England with their family in 2007.
+After honing their skills in the Hamburg borough of Altona, the switch to Manchester brought the young Nmechas to the attention of Premier League team Manchester City.
+Both went on to join the club's academy.

 Style of play

 Nmecha's main position is as a centre forward, but he is also able to play as a winger on either side.
 He is known for being comfortable with both feet and for his first touch and finishing ability.
-Nmecha described that he also likes to use his pace to run at defenders.
+He has said he likes to use his pace to run at defenders.